priyanshchandra/Retail-Sales-Analysis-SQL-Project/README.md

-📘 Project Overview
+SQL Retail Sales Analysis - P1

-This project demonstrates SQL skills used by a Data Analyst to clean, explore, and analyze retail sales data.
+Project Overview

-The goal is to uncover key business insights such as sales trends, customer behavior, and product performance.
+This project demonstrates SQL skills used by data analysts to clean, explore, and analyze retail sales data.

-🎯 Project Objectives
+The goal is to uncover insights on sales performance, customer behavior, and category trends.

-Create and structure a retail sales database
+-- Project Objectives

-Perform data cleaning and handle null values
+* Create and structure a retail sales database

-Explore customer and category data
+* Perform data cleaning and handle missing values

-Analyze sales trends and business patterns
+* Explore key metrics such as customers and categories

-🛠️ Tools & Skills Used
+* Analyze sales trends and business questions through SQL queries

-SQL (MySQL Syntax)
+-- Tools and Skills Used

-Data Cleaning & Filtering
+* SQL (MySQL / PostgreSQL)

-Aggregations & Grouping
+* Data Cleaning and Filtering

-Window Functions
+* Aggregations and Grouping

-Ranking and Date Functions
+* Window and Date Functions

-📂 Project Steps
+* Analytical Query Writing

-1️⃣ Database Setup
+-- Project Steps

-Created a database named sql_project_p2
+1. Database Setup

-Created a table retail_sales with columns for transaction details, customer info, and sales data
+* Created a database named sql_project_p2.

-2️⃣ Data Cleaning
+* Created a table retail_sales containing transaction details, customer info, and sales metrics.

-Checked for missing and null values
+2. Data Cleaning

-Removed incomplete records to ensure data quality
+* Checked for missing or null values.

-3️⃣ Data Exploration
+* Removed incomplete records to ensure accurate analysis.

-Found total number of transactions
+3. Data Exploration

-Checked total unique customers
+* Counted total transactions and unique customers.

-Identified all unique product categories
+* Retrieved all distinct product categories.

-4️⃣ Data Analysis & Findings
+4. Business Analysis

-Retrieve all sales made on '2022-11-05'
+* Retrieve all sales made on 2022-11-05.

-Retrieve clothing sales where quantity > 4 in Nov 2022
+* Retrieve clothing transactions with quantity greater than 4 in November 2022.

-Calculate total sales for each category
+* Calculate total sales and total orders per category.

-Find average age of customers who purchased from Beauty category
+* Find average age of customers in the Beauty category.

-Find all transactions with total_sale > 1000
+* Retrieve transactions with total sales greater than 1000.

-Find number of transactions by gender in each category
+* Count total transactions by gender in each category.

-Find average sale per month and best-selling month each year
+* Find average sale per month and identify best-selling months each year.

-Find top 5 customers by total sales
+* Identify top 5 customers based on total sales.

-Find unique customers per category
+* Count unique customers per product category.

-Create sales shifts (Morning, Afternoon, Evening) and count total orders
+* Categorize sales into time-based shifts (Morning, Afternoon, Evening).

-📊 Insights
+-- Key Insights

-Found peak sales periods and high-value customers
+* Identified high-performing categories and best-selling months.

-Identified best-performing product categories
+* Determined top customers by total sales.

-Observed gender-based and time-based sales patterns
+* Observed sales distribution by gender and shift.

-Determined best-selling months and shifts
+* Cleaned data improved analysis accuracy and reliability.

-🧾 Conclusion
+--Conclusion

-This project helped demonstrate key SQL techniques for real-world data analysis.
+This project highlights the use of SQL for practical business analysis tasks.
-It shows how to transform raw sales data into business insights that can drive better decisions.
+It demonstrates how structured queries can uncover insights from raw sales data and support decision-making.

-👨‍💻 Author
+Author

 Priyansh Chandra
-SQL & Data Analytics Enthusiast
+Data Analytics and SQL Enthusiast